-Bar Harbor– Bar Harbor Bank & Trust is pleased to present donations from its employee-driven charitable giving program, Casual for a Cause.
-After pooling all contributions from employees and directors, collected during second quarter 2019, and tallying employee votes for non-profit beneficiaries, the following organizations each received a generous gift: Hancock County Technical Center in Ellsworth, Maine; Waypoint in Manchester, New Hampshire; Vermont Jump$tart Coalition in Montpelier.
+Bar Harbor – Bar Harbor Bank & Trust is pleased to present donations from its employee-driven charitable giving program, Casual for a Cause.
+After pooling all contributions from employees and directors, collected during fourth quarter 2018, and tallying employee votes for non-profit beneficiaries, the following organizations each received a generous gift: Healthy Acadia’s DownEast Teen Leadership Camp (Machias, ME), Friends Program, Inc. (Concord, NH), and Vermont Institute for Natural Science (Quechee, VT).

-“Gifts through our Casual for a Cause program make a significant impact in our communities.
-Our collective support enhances local programming, leading to a better quality of life for all community members,” said Jack Frost, VP, Director of Community Giving at Bar Harbor Bank & Trust.
+“Gifts through our Casual for a Cause program truly make a difference in our communities.
+Our collective support enhances nonprofit community programs, leading to greater economic prosperity for local individuals and families,” said Jack Frost, VP, Director of Community Giving at Bar Harbor Bank & Trust.
 “By simply wearing jeans or less formal business attire on Friday and contributing to Casual for a Cause, our employees are making a big difference in the communities they serve.”

 “We are grateful to Bar Harbor Bank & Trust employees for their incredible support of the DownEast Teen Leadership Camp,” said Terri Woodruff, Camp Coordinator with DownEast Teen Leadership Camp.
 “Campers come to camp for the fun and empowering experience.
 They gain communication, decision making, and leadership skills, which they carry with them into their family, school and community circles.
 This generous gift helps ensure we will not turn anyone away.”